Skip to main content

 Getting the variable into your builds is one thing, but using them to customize the way your build is configured is just as important.

-Here is an example of how to customize your app using the BUILD_ENV variable to connect to a different API url when developing locally vs. in your development environment.
+Here is an example of how to customize an Angular app using the BUILD_ENV variable to connect to a different API url when developing locally vs. in your development environment.

 1. Modify the build script in your package.json to use the BUILD_ENV variable if it exists or to default it to local if not.